 The course is NOT aiming toward competitive freediving and shall not include competition rules and regulations.
 The static and dynamic sessions in confined water are to be used to teach relaxation, breathing, finning and safety techniques.
 In the open water sessions students will use the skills they have learned in the pool / confined water sessions and will combine these with the basic skills of open water freediving such as Equalizing, Duck Diving, Vertical Swimming, Body Positioning, Turns and Use of Buoyancy.

 1.3 KNOWLEDGE DEVELOPMENT

 The freediving theory will include:

 - Introduction to Freediving

+- Introduction to AIDA2

-- · Freediving Breathing Cycle
+- Freediving Breathing Cycle

-- · Basic Physiology of Freediving
+- Basic Physiology of Freediving

 - Equalisation

-- · Freedive Technique
+- Freedive Technique

-- · Safety in Freediving
+- Safety in Freediving

-- · Equipment in Freediving
+- · Equipment for Freediving

 - Freediving Disciplines

+- Freediver Code of Conduct